-Sec.
-108-348 allows credit for existing plant material.
-There are several large, protected trees in the western corner area of the property at fort Street that are to remain and be protected and several, regulated trees that will be transplanted on the property or at the Fort Street Parking Lot located across the street from this project.
+3. Sec 108-348 allows for credit for existing plant material.
+There are several large, protected trees in the western corner area of the property at Fort Street that are to remain and be protected along with three other canopy trees on the property.
+Other regulated trees will be transplanted to the Fort Street Parking lot located across the street from this project.

-The Tree Commission approved the conceptual landscape plan at their March 9, 2020 meeting.
-The approval included approval for the removal of two trees, 1-Wild Cinnamon (tree #3) and 1-Gumbo Limbo (tree #11) to be replaced with 11.6 caliper inches of approved trees on the property and incorporated into the landscape plan and the approval of the transplanting of 1-Wild Tamarind (tree #2), 1-Gumbo Limbo (tree #4), 1-Redberry Stopper (tree #8), 1-Bahama Tabebuia (tree #1), 1-Pitch Apple (tree #1A), 1-Lignum Vitae (tree #21), 1-Fiddlewood (tree #22), 1-Blackbead (tree #23), 1-Cinnamon Bark (tree #24), 4-Thatch Palms (tree #5, #10, #12A & B).
-Six existing trees will remain in place including 2-Royal Poinciana trees (tree #14 and #16), 1-Gumbo Limbo (tree #4), 1-Pongam tree (tree #19), and 2-Thatch Palms (tree #15 and #18).
+4. Sec 108-411: The Tree Commission approved the conceptual landscape plan dated November 16, 2021, at their December 14, 2021 meeting.
+Their review included the approval of the removal of two trees, 1-Wild

+Cinnamon (tree #3) and 1-Gumbo Limbo (tree #11) to be replaced with 11.6 caliper inches of approved trees to be planted on the property and incorporated into the landscape plan and the approval of the transplantation of 1-Bahama Tabebuia (tree #1), 1-Pitch Apple (tree #1A), 1-Stopper (tree #8), 1-Lignum vitae (tree #21), 1-Fiddlewood (tree #22), 1-Blackbead (tree #23), 1-Cinnamon Bark (tree #24), 4-Thatch Palms (tree #5, #10, #12A, & #13), 2-Sabal Palms (tree #9 & #12B), and 2-young Christmas Palms (tree #20A & B) to be planted in the Fort Street parking lot area.
+Eight existing trees and palms will remain in place including 1-Wild Tamarind (tree #2), 1-Gumbo Limbo (tree #4), 2-Royal Poinciana trees (tree #14 and #16), 1-Gumbo Limbo (tree #4), 1-Pongam tree (tree #19), and 2-Thatch Palms (tree #15 and #18).
 The proposed landscape plan does incorporate all the required tree replacements.

-2.Minimum landscaping requirement (Sec 108-412): Requires that 20% of the building site shall be landscaped.
-The existing site represents an 11% landscaped area and the proposed plan offers a 16% landscaped area.
-A waiver is required.
+4. Sec 108-412 requires that 20% of the building site shall be landscaped.
+The existing portion of the site represents an 15% open space area and 85% impervious surface.
+At this time it is not known what the percent landscaped area is but the proposed plan offers a 85% impervious area.
+Waiver needed.

-All the plant species proposed to be planted are native plant species.
-A few trees and palms that are to remain or to be transplanted are not native but indigenous to Key West.
+All of the plant species proposed to be planted are native or indigenous plant species to Key West.
 Therefore, the plan complies with the 70% minimum native plant requirement for the landscaping.

-3.Street Frontage (Sec 108-413): (landscape requirements along street frontages): This section of code bases the width of the landscape areas on the overall size of the property.
-Since the parcel is 0.78 acres, the required width of the landscape areas along the street is 20 feet.
+5. Sec 108-413 (landscape requirements along street frontages): This section of code bases the width of the landscape areas on the overall size of the property.
+Since the parcel is 0.78 acres, the required width of the landscape areas along the streets is 20 feet wide.

-A. Emma Street: A waiver given for this requirement in 2017 under the Major Development Plan review for the gym.
+A. Emma Street: A waiver was given for this requirement in 2017 under the major development plan review for the gym.

-B. Olivia Street: A portion of this area, in front of the existing gym structure, was given a waiver in 2017 during the Major Development Plan review for the gym.
-Reviewing the remaining street frontage area (approximately, 200 linear feet) that includes a 16-foot wide driveway into the property and associated sidewalk areas, 160 plant units would be required.
+B. Olivia Street: A portion of this area, in front of the existing gym structure, was given a waiver in 2017 during the major development plan review for the gym.
+Reviewing the remaining street frontage area (approximately, 200 linear feet), 160 plant units are required.